Laurafrey11/Portfolio./power-bi-dashboards/README.md

 # Power BI Dashboards

-This section contains executive and business dashboards created with Power BI, focused on real-world business use cases and decision-making.
+This section contains executive and business dashboards created with visualization tools such as Power BI and Looker, focused on real-world business use cases and decision-making.